Dannyblazer/Dannyblazer/README.md

 - 👀 I’m interested in Python and Systems Engineering.
 - 🌱 I’m currently learning Python Django Framework
 - 💞️ I’m looking to collaborate on Python Projects
-- 📫 How to reach me https://twitter.com/Blazetrane
+- 📫 Reach out: nnajidanny004@gmail.com

 <!---
 Dannyblazer/Dannyblazer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.